Ssomar-Developement/SCore-Documentation/docs/score/code_inspection/adding_player_commands.md

 Properties of `CommandSettings()`
 - First argument is the tag's name.
 Its used like this in practice:
     - `ADD_TEMPORARY_ATTRIBUTE attribute:ATTACK_DAMAGE`
-- Second argument is for the old system used by SCore to support old formats and to let the plugin know which argument to assign it to based on index
+- Second argument is for the old system used by SCore to support old formats and to let the plugin know which argument to assign it to based on index.
+If you're not interested in giving a position in the argument index, just type `-1`.
+This way, the only way to provide values to this argument is by typing the argument's prefix.
 - Third argument is the expected datatype the argument will transform into.
 Usually when you type things in chat, it's default is `String` so in a way, you're adding strict typing to your command arguments.
 - The fourth argument is the supposed default value if the user fails to provide a value to a command argument.